min2ha/ukwa-site/content/target/48831/index.en.md

   "subject": "Brexit"
 }

-# Slaughter and May:  When surreal becomes real: Brexit begins

 This briefing covers the key events of January 2017, including the Miller judgment in the Supreme Court and Theresa May's speech outlining her Brexit strategy.